-- Taxable supply: A 'taxable supply' means a supply of goods or services or both which is chargeable to goods and services tax under the GST Act. - Time of supply: The time of supply fixes the point when the liability to charge GST arises.
+- Taxable supply: A 'taxable supply' means a supply of goods or services or both which is chargeable to goods and services tax under the GST Act. - Inter-State Supply: When the supplier and recipient are located in different states, union territories, or one party is located outside India. - Time of Supply: The time of supply fixes the point when the liability to charge GST arises.
 It also indicates when a supply is deemed to have been made.
 The CGST/SGST Act provides separate time of supply for goods and services.